 People sometimes complain that almost anything can be taught from the Bible.
 This is not entirely true.
 Not everything that is claimed to have come from the Bible is, in fact, from the Word of God.
 So how can we be sure of the truth?
 With all of this mind, Jesus made a great promise in John 7:17, “If anyone’s will is to do God’s will, he will know whether the teaching is from God or whether I am speaking on my own authority.”

 According to Jesus, the key to recognizing God’s truth is not found in a book or taught in a seminary.
-It is found in our hearts.
+It is found in our hearts, through the conviction of the Holy Spirit.
 He says that those who seek to do the will of God will know God’s truth when the Word is preached.

 Notice that all through the Gospels there are two kinds of people.
 There are those who sit quietly at Jesus’ feet to learn.
-Then there are those like these religious leaders who stand before Him arguing.
+And then there are those like the religious leaders who stood before Him arguing.
 This is important to help us understand difficult subjects from the Bible.

-Augustine was one of the most brilliant minds ever.
-He established a rule that whenever he found that he disagreed with the Bible, he concluded that he was the one who was wrong, and he submitted to the teaching of God’s Word.
-This is what it means to do God’s will that we are willing to believe and obey what the Bible teaches, even when indeed especially when it requires we revise in our thinking and actions.
+Augustine was one of the most brilliant minds ever recorded.
+He established a rule for himself that whenever he found that he disagreed with the Bible, he concluded that he was the one who was wrong, and therefore submitted to the teaching of God’s Word.
+This is what it means to do God’s will—that we are willing to believe and obey what the Bible teaches, even when (indeed especially when) it requires we revise in our thinking and actions.